EU reaches deal with Italy on budget

-BRUSSELS — The European Commission says it has reached an agreement with Italy to avert legal action over the country’s budget plans, which the EU’s executive arm had warned could break euro currency rules.
+BRUSSELS — The European Commission said Wednesday it has reached an agreement with Italy on its budget plans, which the EU’s executive arm had warned could break the euro’s rules and lead to legal action.

+The Commission, which supervises the budgetary plans of EU countries to ensure they respect the euro rule book, said it had been reassured by new fiscal measures provided by the Italian government on Wednesday.

+The Commission said no action would be taken if the measures “are voted by the Italian parliament before the end of the year.”

-The threat of action is not rare in EU terms but it came amid growing tension between the Commission and Italy’s populist government, which had vowed to resist any pressure from Brussels.
+The threat of legal action called “excessive deficit procedures” is not rare in the EU but this one came amid growing tension between the Commission and Italy’s populist government, which had vowed to resist any pressure from Brussels.

 Dombrovskis said “the Italian government has come a long way” from the heated rhetoric of a few weeks ago.